 Mickey’s Soundsational Parade is a celebration of music and color.
-The floats represent classic Disney movies and feature musical styes from all around the world, from New Orleans jazz to African drums and Latin rhythms.
+The floats represent classic Disney movies and feature musical styles from all around the world, from New Orleans jazz to African drums and Latin rhythms.
 Beautifully costumed dancers, musicians, and stiltwalkers, as well as many Disney characters, accompany the float elements.

 Watch the parade here:

 Mickey’s Soundsational Parade — The parade starts at “it’s a small world” and ends at Town Square – when there is a second parade the route is reversed and the later parade starts at Town Square and ends at “small world”.

 The parade features more than 90 performers, including dancers, drummers, musicians, and puppeteers, as well as many Disney characters.
 The floats are very detailed and incorporate musical instruments into their design, some subtle, such as Tinker Bell’s mushroom drums, and some more obvious, like Aladdin’s brass gong.
 The larger floats have a number of moving elements to them, adding to the complexity and visual interest.
 And there’s a lot of pure whimsy and fun, like the octopus displaying the advantage of being eight-armed by playing multiple instruments.

 Each element has its own music, and each has its own version of the “Soundsational” parade theme in a musical style appropriate to the float’s theme.